 The camera has improved a bit noticeably with the rear module.
-Moreover with the front camera got a huge jump with 5 MP wide-angle selfie camera.
-Both Note 4 and Note 5 have 16 Megapixel sensors at back.
+Moreover, the front camera got a huge jump with a 5 MP wide-angle selfie camera.
+Both Note 4 and Note 5 have 16 Megapixel sensors at the back.
 But the main difference is in aperture size.
 Samsung Galaxy Note 5 has a wider f/1.9 aperture while Note 4 only has f/2.2.
 This gives the new phone ability to capture better shots in low light and also have a shallow depth of field.

 Core Hardware and Internal Power